0xPolygon/polygon-docs/docs/zkEVM/architecture/index.md

 The aim is to ensure that there is no censorship and that no one party can control the network.
 For this reason, mechanisms such as [force batches](protocol/malfunction-resistance/sequencer-resistance.md) and [force verification](protocol/malfunction-resistance/aggregator-resistance.md) have been activated.

 Polygon zkEVM was designed with security in mind.
-And as an L2 solution, most of the security is inherited from Ethereum.
+As an L2 solution, it inherits its security from Ethereum.

 Smart contracts are deployed to ensure that everyone who executes state changes does so appropriately, creates a proof that attests to the validity of a state change, and makes validity proofs available on-chain for verification.